Build from a Dockerfile

 Docker Compose

 You can import services straight from your Docker Compose file!
-Just drag and drop your Compose file onto your project canvas, and your services (and any mounted volumes) will be auto-imported as staged changes.
+Just drag and drop your Compose file onto your project, and your services (and any mounted volumes) will be auto-imported as staged changes.
 It’s like magic, but with YAML instead of wands. 🪄

 A quick heads-up: we don’t support every possible Compose config just yet (because Rome wasn’t built in a day).
 But don’t worry, we’re on it!